- Antitrust & Global Competition

 USDC, Southern District of New York

-CPM represents dozens of public entities in ongoing litigation alleging the manipulation of municipal investments for bond funds by financial institutions, insurance companies and brokers colluded to bid-rig the multi-billion dollar derivatives market.
-Bank of America sought amnesty for violations of US antitrust laws by admitting its involvement in the conspiracy.
-Several executives from major financial institutions including JPMorgan, UBS and GE Capital have pled guilty to criminal charges for their involvement in the bid-rigging conspiracy.
+CPM represents dozens of public entities in ongoing complex litigation alleging a conspiracy to manipulate the bidding process for municipal investments of bond funds by financial institutions, insurance companies and brokers in the multi-billion dollar derivatives market.
+Bank of America obtained amnesty for violations of US antitrust laws by admitting its involvement in the conspiracy.
+Several executives from major financial institutions and brokers including JPMorgan, UBS and GE Capital have been convicted or pled guilty to criminal charges for their involvement in the bid-rigging conspiracy.
 By bringing individual actions, CPM is able to maximize gains on behalf of its public entity clients.

 Municipal Bond Insurance Litigation